-Here at Women Aloud HQ we want 2018 to be the year of health and happiness.
-So as often as we can we’re going to talk about little things you can do to take control of your own wellbeing.
+Here at Women Aloud HQ we like to talk about little things you can do to take control of your own wellbeing.
 We don’t want you glued to your screen reading for too long though so we’ll keep things as brief as possible.
 Think of it as a quick fix to a happier you.

 Today’s post is about getting outside come rain or shine.